jasonlamkk/AndroidColorfulParticleSystem/README.md

 ## Other details

-Leonids requires minSDK 11 because it uses ValueAnimators.
+ColorfulParticleSystem requires minSDK 11 because it uses ValueAnimators.
 It should be very easy, however to use nineoldandroids and make it work on Gingerbread.

 The library is Free Software, you can use it, extended with no requirement to open source your changes.
 You can also make paid apps using it.